This organization operates under a “doing business as” name. The legal name of this organization is Institute for Public Affairs.

 In These Times has been closely aligned with labor unions since its founding and currently runs a pro-labor union blog titles Working In These Times which supports pro-union employment policies and spews anti-business rhetoric.
 The magazine published many articles lambasting the U.S. Supreme Court decision in Janus v.
 AFSCME which protected the rights of employees who reject the union agenda but are forced to be represented by government worker unions including AFSCME, which is a sponsor of In These Times.

-In February 2014, the staff of In These Times voted to unionize and joined the Communication Workers of America union.
+In February 2014, the staff of In These Times voted to unionize and joined the Communications Workers of America union.
 Staff statements said they had unionized to align with the pro-union stances of the publication and to protest frequent layoffs and rehires by the publication due to inconsistent funding streams.